 - have a GPA of 3.0 or higher

-- any student who will be a junior by the fall of the application year, or any qualified student wishing to apply as a first year MS student
+- any student who will be an incoming junior or senior by the fall of the application year, or any qualified student wishing to apply as a first year MS student

 - must be citizens or non-citizen nationals of the United States or lawfully admitted U.S. permanent residents

 - all students must be planning to be enrolled as full-time students at NAU during the period of their RISE program

 - must be from one of the NIH-defined underrepresented groups in the U.S. Biomedical, Clinical, Behavioral and Social Sciences Research Enterprise:

 - Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders.

 Program coordinator and mentor

 We welcome additional mentors working on Environmental Health issues.